 La Salle managed to go on a 5-0 run behind two aces from Kim Kianna Dy to take a 16-3 lead in the second TTO.
 There was no looking back for the Lady Spikers as they easily went on to seal the first set, 25-5, capped off by a spike from Cheng.

 The Lady Tamaraws looked to turn the situation around in the succeeding set as they raced to an early 3-1 lead.
-Tiamzon and Dy leveled score afterwards as both teams went head-to-head with the FEU finding its rhythm.
+Tiamzon and Dy leveled score afterwards as both teams went head-to-head with FEU finding its rhythm.
 Eventually, Ogunsanya would score three unanswered points of her own, two of which were aces to propel La Salle back into the lead.
 Following Ogunsanya’s efforts, Cheng scored off another kill to give La Salle a 10-6 lead.
 The Lady Spikers nursed their cushion and managed to hold off an eventual FEU comeback.
 The prior eventually sealed the second set, 25-23, courtesy of a service error from Palma.

 The third set started off in similar fashion to the previous set.
 La Salle continued to find its rhythm offensively although the Lady Tamaraws stayed close behind the efforts of Basas.
-With the scoreline tied at 5-all, Fajardo would spark a 7-0 DLSU run with on a dump as the team from Taft took a comfortable 12-5 lead.
+With the scoreline tied at 5-all, Fajardo would spark a 7-0 DLSU run on a dump as the team from Taft took a comfortable 12-5 lead.

 FEU refused to wilt and eventually tied the game at 16-all with an ace.
 The Green-and-White once again looked poised to easily take the set.
 Although, costly errors from Cheng, Fajardo, and Tiamzon plus an attack from Heather Guino-o placed the Lady Tamaraws within striking distance at 24-23.